mohammad-arian/gogram-bot/README.md

 handler as an Update struct.
 Later we use Update to get the Text message, id of sender or many other things.
 Update might contain a Message, InlineQuery, CallbackQuery or Poll struct.
 Go ahead and head over to types.go and take a look at Update and Message structs.<br >
-In our handler, we create a TextData, pass Text the text user sent and for ChatId we use Update to get the id of sender.
+In our handler, we create a TextData; use Update and pass Text the text user sent and id of sender to ChatId, and finally send it with Send method.
 ***
 That was pretty much it!
 All data structs work the same.